jackdoe/juun/README.md

 ```

 ```
-make install # this will add 'source juun/dist/setup.sh' to .bash_profile
+make install # this will add 'source juun/dist/setup.sh' to .bash_profile and .zshrc
 ```

 this will hook up, down and ctrl+r to use juun for up/down history and search
-it also hooks to preexec() (copied from https://github.com/rcaloras/bash-preexec) and every executed command goes into the service
+it also hooks to preexec() (bash: copied from https://github.com/rcaloras/bash-preexec) and every executed command goes into the service

 setup.sh will always try to start `juun.service` which listens on $HOME/.juun.sock
 logs are in $HOME/.juun.log and pid is $HOME/.juun.pid